110782829/moomoo-chatgpt-trader/README.md

 # moomoo-chatgpt-trader

-ChatGPT‑powered automated US‑stock trading using the moomoo (Futu) OpenAPI.
+ChatGPT‑powered automated US‑stock trading using the moomoo OpenAPI (`moomoo-api`).
 It includes a FastAPI backend, a SIM execution engine, and a Tauri + React desktop UI for status, preferences, and logs.

 Core capabilities: